Looking for an easy DIY you can finish in a weekend on a budget? This painted concrete patio project is so simple and easy to create.

 It steps down into the driveway where you pull your car in.

-There are three doors that lead off this mini-porch.
+There are three doors that lead off this small concrete patio area.

 There are the front doors that go into the family room.